joomla/rfc/proposed/content.md

     public function getTitle();

     /**
-     * Gets the parameters for the content.
+     * Get the parameters for the content.
      *
      * @return array
      */